medusajs/medusa/docs/content/add-plugins/contentful/index.md

 # Contentful

-In this document, you’ll learn how to integrate a Medusa server with Contentful to add rich CMS functionalities
+In this document, you’ll learn how to integrate a Medusa server with Contentful to add rich Content Management System (CMS) functionalities

 ## Overview